Israel-Charles/GeoPoint-Tracer-App/README.md

 - Clear Points: Clear all points from the list.
 - Load Points: Load points from a JSON file.
 - Save Map: Visualize the points on a map and save it as an HTML file.
-- Export Points: Export the points to a JSON file.
+- Export Points: Export the points to a JSON file or bare Text file.
 - Map Views: Choose between different map views, such as OpenStreetMap and Google Satellite.

 # How to Use